-How Much Does Offering A 401(k) Cost An Employer?
-Pricing And Fees
+How Much Does Offering A 401(K) Cost An Employer?
+Pricing & Fees

-93% of employers offer a traditional 401(k) or similar plan.
+The vast majority of employers offer a traditional 401(k) or similar plan.
 Since retirement plans like 401(k)s are an important recruitment and retention tool, you may be considering offering one at your workplace, especially in today’s tight labor market.
-But, if you’re like many businesses, you’re probably asking yourself, “What will a 401(k) cost my business?”
+But, if you’re like many businesses, you’re probably wondering what expenses you may incur that will contribute to your business’s overall 401(k) cost.
+Let’s find out.

-At Complete Payroll Solutions, we’ve set up 401(k) retirement plans for hundreds of businesses, so we understand that cost is often a top concern when weighing options that will boost your benefit offerings.
-To help you understand what expenses you’ll be responsible for if you decide to offer a 401(k), we’ll explain all the costs involved with providing this employee benefit.
-After reading this article, you’ll be equipped to decide if a 401(k) fits within your budget.
+Since we know cost is often a top concern when weighing options that will boost your benefit offerings, in this article, we’ll help you understand what 401(k) fees you’ll be responsible for if you decide to offer a plan.
+After reading this article, you’ll know all the costs involved with providing this employee benefit to your workforce to decide if a 401(k) fits within your budget.

 401(k) Set-Up Costs